eyashiro/eyashiro.github.io/pages/pages-root-folder/index.md

   <p>I have over 20 years of experience in the life sciences.
 Over the last decade, I have been focusing on bioinformatics/computational biology and on providing services to scientists that help improve their productivity and output.
 Given that my earlier years were spent mostly in the field and the wet lab, I am very good at understanding the link between the data that I analyze and their biology. </p>

-  <p><a href="../contact/index. html">Contact me</a> me when you are ready to discuss the specifics of your needs.
+  <p><a href="../contact/index.html">Contact me</a> me when you are ready to discuss the specifics of your needs.
 Also, discuss with me if the services I describe on my website don't quite fit your specific needs.</p>

   <p>I look very much forward to working with you!</p>
 </div>